 What's the Book Club for Kids?

-The Book Club for Kids is a podcast where young readers meet to talk about a book.
-The show includes a celebrity reading from the book.
-Plus, the author joins us to answer your questions.
+The Book Club for Kids is a free, 20-minute podcast where young readers talk about a book.
+The show includes a celebrity reading and an interview with the author.
+Kitty Felde is host.

 What's a podcast?